 On a daily basis, it can cause eye fatigue and sleep disruption –HEV blue light exposure has been shown to disrupt our circadian rhythm, which can make it harder to keep up with a healthy sleep routine.
 Over time, extended exposure can cause retinal cell damage.

-Blue light blocking glasses filter out harmful blue light and UV, while allowing beneficial light to pass through.
+Blue light filtering glasses filter out harmful blue light and UV, while allowing beneficial light to pass through.
 This reduces the long-term implications of blue light while also helping to support a healthier bedtime routine – and any parent knows that good sleep makes a big difference!

 Increase in children’s screen time